hubmapconsortium/cross_modality_query/README.md

 | `genes`             | ✓         |           | ✓         |           | ✓         | ✓         |           |
 | `organs`            | ✓         |           |           |           | ✓         | ✓         |
 | `proteins`          | ✓         |           | ✓         |           |           | ✓         |           |

+#Development Process

+##To release via TEST infrastructure

+-    Make new feature or bug fix branches from test-release.
+-    Make PRs to test-release.
+(This is the default branch.)
+-    As a codeowner, Sean is automatically assigned as a reviewer to each PR.
+When all other reviewers have approved, he will approve as well, merge to TEST infrastructure, and redeploy and reindex the TEST instance.
+-    Developer or someone on the team who is familiar with the change will test/qa the change
+-    When any current changes in the test-release have been approved after test/qa on TEST, Sean will release to PROD.

+##To work on features in the development environment before ready for testing and releasing

+-    Make new feature branches from test-release.
+-    Make PRs to dev-integrate.
+-    As a codeowner, Sean is automatically assigned as a reviewer to each PR.
+When all other reviewers have approved, he will approve as well, merge to devel, and redeploy and reindex the DEV instance.
+-    When a feature branch is ready for testing and release, make a PR to test-release for deployment and testing on the TEST infrastructure as above.